ElenaPujol/test/README.md

 1. It is caused by running different PHP versions between host machine PHP and Docker container PHP inside a Docker volume.
 Try to reset containers changing PHP version on php.dockerfile.

 ### If we have something like ```Fatal error: Composer detected issues in your platform: Your Composer dependencies require a PHP version ">= 8.1.0".
 You are running 7.4.22. in /var/www/html/vendor/composer/platform_check.php on line 24```.

-Change composer platform PHP version. {#change-composer-platform-php-version}
+#### Change composer platform PHP version.

 1. Remove ```src/vendor``` folder.